 The Best of Ross/Monica/Chandler/Phoebe/Rachel/Joey?

 In New York City, Seinfeld is aired at least 6 times a day between TBS and the local FOX affiliate.

 Despite the fact that ratings weren't very good and it's perhaps the most hated show on the Big Four networks, NBC seemed to have an unnatural obsession with Whitney to give it two seasons to build an audience and put it in strong time slots.
-If anything, it's further proof that NBC continues to trust the wrong people (seeing the Jay Leno and The Apprentice examples above) to build the network.
-It was the most surprising keep after the 2011–12 season.
 In fairness, the fact that the show had no big stars and was shot in a multiple-camera format did make it cheap enough to produce as to offset ratings that, while weaker than some shows that got canceled, do at least remain consistent.
 And, more importantly, it received great demographics.
 Its 18–49 numbers were competitive with The Middle, its timeslot competitor, whose overall ratings are generally at least twice Whitney's.
 Not to mention the latter show skews a lot younger.
 On May 9, 2013, the Peacock and Whitney broke up after a two-season whirlwind romance.

 VH-1 is fond of showing the 1992 TV miniseries The Jacksons: An American Dream any time they have a gap in their schedule (with commercials, it fills five hours of airtime).
 A similar thing used to happen during the holidays with A Diva's Christmas Carol, which was an in-house production.